ethereum/consensus-specs/specs/networking/p2p-interface.md

 3. Enable clients to select the individual requests/versions they support.
 It would no longer be a strict requirement to support all requests, and clients, in principle, could support a subset of requests and variety of versions.
 4. Enable flexibility and agility for clients adopting spec changes that impact the request, by signalling to peers exactly which subset of new/old requests they support.
 5. Enable clients to explicitly choose backwards compatibility at the request granularity.
 Without this, clients would be forced to support entire versions of the coarser request protocol.
-6. Parallelise RFCs (or Eth 2.0 EIPs).
+6. Parallelise RFCs (or Eth2 EIPs).
 By decoupling requests from one another, each RFC that affects the request protocol can be deployed/tested/debated independently without relying on a synchronization point to version the general top-level protocol.
   1. This has the benefit that clients can explicitly choose which RFCs to deploy without buying into all other RFCs that may be included in that top-level version.
   2. Affording this level of granularity with a top-level protocol would imply creating as many variants (e.g. /protocol/43-{a,b,c,d,...}) as the cartesian product of RFCs inflight, O(n^2).
 7. Allow us to simplify the payload of requests.
 Request-id’s and method-ids no longer need to be sent.
 The encoding/request type and version can all be handled by the framework.